 With intra-venous sedation, you know where you are and you know what's going on, but you really couldn't care!
 Also, the dentist can "top up" the sedation from time to time during the procedure, if you feel you're coming out of the sedation before the surgery's done.

-SO, there's actually very little dental implant pain DURING the procedure!
+SO, there's actually very little pain DURING the procedure!

-BUT DENTAL IMPLANT PAIN AFTER THE PROCEDURE IS MUCH MORE COMMON.
+BUT PAIN AFTER DENTAL IMPLANT PROCEDURE IS MUCH MORE COMMON.

 Of course it's going to be a bit sore afterwards!
 Dental implant pain at this early stage is completely normal, and is to be expected.
 Also, there will also usually be some degree of swelling for 3 to 5 days afterwards.